PRESIDENT

 in the development of a dynamic

-predicting metal emission rates from a cement plant as a tool for
+model for predicting metal emission rates from a cement plant as a tool

 - Trained